dmweis/dmweis.github.io/_drafts/Masters.md

 [Video of hardcoded climb](https://youtu.be/viiy9UijGl4)

 Keeping in spirit with trying to adopt the walking algorithm the smallest amount possible.
 And knowing that the obstacle detection had significant accuracy issues.
-I decided to start modifying the gait gneration algorithm to allow for collision detection on feet.
+I decided to start modifying the gait generation algorithm to allow for collision detection on feet.

 ##### Hoppers original gait generator

-The orignal gait generator on Hopper is using a staticly defined tripod gait.
+The original gait generator on Hopper is using a statically defined tripod gait.
 Tripod gait works by always lifting 3 legs.
 Front and rear on one side and middle on the other side.
-This way the robot always maintain's tripod stability.
+This way the robot always maintains tripod stability.
 That means 3 feet are always on the ground and center of mass of the robot is inside of the triangle created by the contact points with ground.
 This makes this gait "Statically stable".
-As a result you can stop the movemnt in any stage and the robot will stay stable.
+As a result you can stop the movement in any stage and the robot will stay stable.
 This is contrary to dynamically stable gaits which are relying on effectively falling into a step.
 Dynamically stable gaits are usually used by bipedal or quadrupedal robots.

-The gair generation procedure for Hopper can be described in few steps.
+The gait generation procedure for Hopper can be described in few steps.

 1. select feet combination for moving
 1. calculate desired position by estimating traveled distance based on desired speed
 1. add distance vector to position of the feet in relaxed pose (Add vector to lifted feet and subtract from grounded feet)
 1. start shifting feet while lifting the selected feet.
-The feet are lifted by a sinsus function calculated frm the distance traveled.
-This way the feet are on the ground at the start and end and reach the heighest point of trajectory in the middle of travel.
+The feet are lifted by a sinus function calculated frm the distance traveled.
+This way the feet are on the ground at the start and end and reach the highest point of trajectory in the middle of travel.
 Grounded feet are moved with no adjustment to heigh

 This algorithm has few issues.
-Such as the fact that lifted feet will touch ground while moving against the direction of the movemnt of the robot.
-This couses them to slow the gait down.
+Such as the fact that lifted feet will touch ground while moving against the direction of the movement of the robot.
+This causes them to slow the gait down.
 This could be fixed by moving the feet a bit more forward and lowering them while pulling back.
 But this is complicated and would require the feet to overshoot on every move.

 In order to adapt this algorithm for collision checking I replaced the sine function with a square function.
-So feet lift to the max height position imediatly.
+So feet lift to the max height position immediately.
 SHift forward while lifted and then slowly lower while checking for any collisions.
 This means that feet are never moving forward unless fully lifted.
 This way the foot won't crush into an obstacle without sensing it.
 That would be an issue since the legs do not have sensors from the front and wouldn't detect any other collisions.

 The process of lowering the feet is also significantly slower.
 This is to prevent overshooting.
-The feet are basically lowered by few milimiteres at a time and after each step the touch sensor is checked.
+The feet are basically lowered by few millimeters at a time and after each step the touch sensor is checked.

 At the start I was worried that since the switches are digital.
-They may triger while the foot is still not fully lowered and the robot would sag.
+They may trigger while the foot is still not fully lowered and the robot would sag.
 But this never became an issue.

 ### Testing